graphql/graphql-playground/README.md

 Open
 [localhost:3000/localDev.html?endpoint=https://api.graph.cool/simple/v1/swapi](http://localhost:3000/localDev.html?endpoint=https://api.graph.cool/simple/v1/swapi) for local development!

+### Contributing to this project

+This repository is managed by EasyCLA.
+Project participants must sign the free GraphQL Specification Membership agreement ([preview](https://foundation.graphql.org/files/GraphQL_Specification-Individual-Preview.pdf)) before making a contribution.
+You only need to do this one time.

+You can either sign the document as an individual on your own behalf, or your company can do it.
+If your company has already signed the agreement, you will need to ask your CLA manager to add you to the [list of approved contributors](https://corporate.v1.easycla.lfx.linuxfoundation.org/).
+If you do not know your CLA manager, please email [operations@graphql.org](mailto:operations@graphql.org) for help.

+To initiate the signature process please open a PR.
+The EasyCLA bot will block merging if we still need a membership agreement from you.

+If you have issues, please email [operations@graphql.org](mailto:operations@graphql.org).

 ## Custom Theme

 From `graphql-playground-react@1.7.0` on you can provide a `codeTheme` property to the React Component to customize your color theme.